fussybake/Movie-Description-Plugin-for-Torrent/README.md

 List of features
 --------------
-- Adds column to PirateBay search results with description and movie rating from IMDB and/or FilmWeb.
+- Adds column to torrent website search results with description and movie rating from IMDB and/or FilmWeb.
 It performs some basic heuristic to extract movie title and perform ajax calls to get the data form movie site.
 - Marks films with high rating to be better visible to the user
 - Hides films with low rating not to be visible to the user
 - Hides movies with CAM version not to be visible to the user